-Helping your baby or toddler get regular, restful sleep can be difficult on its own, but Sunday, November 4, 2018, will pose the biannual challenge of switching our clocks and our little ones’ sleep schedules.
+Helping your baby or toddler get regular, restful sleep can be difficult on its own, but November 5th, 2023, will pose the biannual challenge of switching our clocks and our little ones’ sleep schedules.
 Adjusting your baby or toddler to the daylight savings time change may take more than one night, but if you keep two key concepts in mind, you can adjust their sleep schedule gradually, which will lead to less fuss at nap time and bedtime.

 During the day on Saturday before the time change, prepare your child for a good night’s rest throughout the day.
 In preparation for their later bedtime, try not to let your child oversleep during their nap.
 As always, ease into the new bedtime with a few quiet, calming activities during your usual bedtime routine.

-Finally, a small but important way to plan ahead is to make sure you keep your child’s room dark so the morning light doesn’t wake them preemptively.
+Finally, a small but important way to plan ahead is to make sure you keep your child’s room is dark so the morning light doesn’t wake them preemptively.
 Remember to draw the shades in your child’s room before they go to sleep!

 If your toddler is a bit older, you can make the time change fun with a sleep-training clock.
 These clocks are usually shaped like orbs, owls, moons or sleek, small tablets and use a combination of light and sound to help your toddler understand when it’s time to wake up.
 Most of them also have additional special features, such as naptime settings and games to help your toddler learn to tell the time.
 Sleep-training clocks can help younger kids understand time and sleep patterns in a way that’s enjoyable for them.